 Join the conversation on our podcast as Rogers and Ebong explore how the pandemic has accelerated tech adoption, where conversational AI will continue to grow, and what differentiates those healthcare organizations that have implemented digital transformation strategies from those that have not.

 "One of the prominent obstacles with tech adoption is the robotic nature of digital solutions, specifically their lack of empathy.
-The integration of biomarkers in devices that communicate with humans will be a major step towards automation with empathy." -Rogers
+The integration of biomarkers in devices that communicate with humans will be a major step towards Automation with Empathy™." -Rogers

 "For automation to be approached in an empathetic context goes so far in terms of stickiness and engagement, and at the end of the day, engagement translates to improvement in outcomes.
 It translates to efficiency and improved access.
 So for me, that's so exciting." -Ebong